happylance/countdown/README.md

 -s Show countdown using simple time format which includes minutes only.

 -n Allow OSX notification when a break period is started.
+This option only works in OSX.

 -f Specifies whether the countdown info should be logged into a file named ".countdown".